Resource governance for machine learning in SQL Server

 - Python.exe when called locally from SQL Server or called remotely with SQL Server as the remote compute context

 - BxlServer.exe and satellite processes

 Direct management of the Launchpad service by using Resource Governor is not supported.
-That is because the SQL Server Trusted Launchpad is a trusted service that can by design host only launchers that are provided by Microsoft.
-Trusted launchers are configured to avoid consuming excessive resources.
+Launchpad is a trusted service that can only host launchers provided by Microsoft.
+Trusted launchers are explicitly configured to avoid consuming excessive resources.